pikrol/CDI-online/README.md

 ### v1.0
 * Changed: 'Data urodzenia' not 'data urodzin'
 * Changed: Type adaptive not adaptative
-* Added: En and No static forms should work
 * Added: Default setting (static) for type parameter (issue #164)
 * Fixed: Cleaned code for adaptive inventory (issue #162)
 * Fixed: End message in CAT before opportunity to give a comment to a last part (issue #168)